Requesting Resources for Teaching

 Yes, you can track your order(s) via the Library Catalogue.
 To do this, enter the title in the search box and check its status e.g. on order/received/available.

-Reading Lists - Digital Scans for Reading List Chapters/ Journal articles
+Reading Lists - Book chapters and Journal articles

-To support reading list requirements the library has launched a new service where digital scans of key chapters can be sourced for you.
-This new service allows for scans from owned and non-DCU owned items (both print and eBook chapters, extracts and journal articles also) to be made in compliance with copyright laws.
+To support reading list requirements the library offers a service where digital scans of key chapters can be sourced for you.
+This service allows for scans from owned and non-DCU owned items (both print and eBook chapters, extracts and journal articles also) to be made in compliance with copyright laws.

-Yes, under copyright legislation you cannot exceed 10% of a book or one chapter (whichever is greater) or one article from a particular journal issue, per module, per academic year.
+Yes, under copyright legislation you cannot exceed: 10% of a book or one chapter (whichever is greater), two articles from a particular journal issue or 10% (whichever is greater), or up to a whole journal issue if it is devoted to a particular theme - per module, per academic year.

 Should an exception to the above be sought, the Library can approach the publisher to request an exception.